Dr. Steven Ashby,

 Other areas where we make important contributions include energy storage, microbial biology and cyber security.
 We partner extensively with other labs, academia, and industry in our research, development and deployment activities.

 Our researchers are making exciting discoveries that change the way we view the world around us.
 In climate science, for example, we are showing how pollution affects storm clouds.
 We also are studying the regional impacts of climate change on snowpack, which in turn affects agriculture and hydroelectric power production.
 We are investigating terrestrial ecosystems and the role of microbes in the carbon cycle.
 Much of this research is performed in EMSL, which annually hosts hundreds of researchers from around the world who come to Richland to partner with EMSL staff to use its suite of 150 sophisticated analytical instruments.
 This research also benefits from the Atmospheric Radiation Measurement Climate Research Facility, which collects and integrates data from ground-based, mobile, and aerial measurement facilities that are collectively managed by nine labs, including PNNL.

-Our expertise in materials science, catalysis, and high-performance computing is enabling us to develop new large-scale energy storage solutions, which are essential for incorporating wind and solar into the electric grid.
+Our expertise in materials science, catalysis and high-performance computing is enabling us to develop new, large-scale, energy-storage solutions, which are essential for incorporating wind and solar into the electric grid.
 At the same time, we are leading a national effort that will transform our nation's electric grid in support of a cleaner, more energy-efficient economy.
-Our new Systems Engineering Laboratory, which will open in 2015, will house these activities and provide a state-of-the-art facility for collaborating with industry and others.
+The recently opened Systems Engineering Laboratory will house these activities and provide a state-of-the-art facility for collaborating with industry and others.

-I hope this message has piqued your interest to learn more about the Pacific Northwest National Laboratory.
+I hope this message has piqued your interest to learn more about PNNL.
 We enthusiastically welcome your help and engagement.
 We therefore invite you to join us—as a collaborator or new hire—in making scientific discoveries and technological innovations that will transform our world.

 View Steve's latest news coverage and presentations.